aswitalski/angular-java8-test/README.md

   * use directives and templates in the frontend
   * use Spring Security for a security aspect
   * move authentication attempts data gathering to an interceptor
+  * (optional) change authentication and authorisation to a token-based solution